Chapter 559 — Action to Determine Adverse Claims

 Pleadings; Trial; Verdict

-In a title dispute, the occupant can claim the value of improvements they made and taxes they paid.
-The true owner can …
+In a title dispute, the occupant can claim the value of improvements they made and the taxes and assessments they paid, …

 559.12